gopal-sakshi/redis23_node/resources/pipeline23.md

 `Scripting`
 - use Lua scripts
 - a number of use cases for pipelining can be addressed more efficiently using scripts

+`pipeline23`
+- send multiple commands to the server
+- read all the replies (responses) in a single step.